octaviotron/zimbra/README.md

 /opt/zimbra/libexec/zmsetup.pl -c /root/zmconfig.log
 ```

-NOTE: It is possible some processes fails, because hostnames and the virtual IP: it does not matter, because the important thing is the zimbra user ans services creation in the OS, not the functions of zimbra itself (because they actually are already intalles on the first node).

 After it, stop zimbra services and get rid of all files created by the installer:
 ```
 /etc/init.d/zimbra stop